kaymasse/orper-summer-school/README.md

 Status of code and project
 - The code and project have just been started.
 It is very much still work in progress.
-- The current code allows the robot to illuminate its top LEDS based on the lateral tilting of the robot.
+- The current code allows the robot to illuminate its top LEDS based on the tilting of the robot.
+For instance, if you tilt the robot to the right, the right LED gets illuminated.

+Future plans
+- The code currently is missing testing.
+I plan to add several unit tests to this purpose.
+- To facilitate dependency management, I plan to use Anaconda.

 A - Code
-The current code is found in the file "Move Thymio based on side tilt.ipynb"
+The code is found in the file "Move Thymio based on side tilt.ipynb"

 B - Physical setup to run the code
 - A computer running MacOS X 10.13 or later, or Windows 7 or later.